rabbitmq/rabbitmq-website/site/prometheus.md

 ### <a id="per-object-endpoint" class="anchor" href="#per-object-endpoint">Prometheus endpoints: `/metrics/per-object`</a>

 RabbitMQ offers a dedicated endpoint, `/metrics/per-object`, which always returns per-object metrics, regardless of the value of `prometheus.return_per_object_metrics`.
 You can therefore keep the default value of `prometheus.return_per_object_metrics`, which is `false`, and still scrape per-object metrics when necessary, by setting `metrics_path = /metrics/per-object` in the Prometheus target configuration (check [Prometheus Documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) for additional information).

 ### <a id="detailed-endpoint" class="anchor" href="#detailed-endpoint">Prometheus endpoints: `/metrics/detailed`</a>

-Those are metrics than can be explicitly requested via `/metrics/detailed` endpoint.
+Because [enabling per-object metics can be very expensive](#metric-aggregation) but at times necessary, a separate endpoint, `GET /metrics/detailed`, provides access to them even if per-object metrics are disabled for the node.

 #### Generic metrics